State Delegate Ben Kramer’s

-This legislation made Maryland the only state in the nation to criminalize the use of “undue influence” to take money and other assets from our senior residents.
-This new law has already been successfully prosecuted in Montgomery County.
+This legislation made Maryland the first state in the nation to criminalize the use of “undue influence” to take money and other assets from our senior residents.
+This law has been successfully prosecuted in Montgomery County and throughout the state.
 No longer will the financial victimization of our community’s elderly be perceived as a “minimal risk.”

 In the war against the financial exploitation of our senior citizens, the banks are on the front-line in defending against the abuse of older Americans.